Help loved ones overcome senior isolation with these tips.

 Eating your food.
 Currently, there is no data to show that COVID-19 is spread by consuming food, so the risk of getting the virus from your food is considered low.

-The ideal way to ensure ultimate safety, however, is by partnering with Nightingale Homecare.
-As the top providers of senior home care in Phoenix and the surrounding area, our professional caregivers are trained and experienced in safety procedures to reduce the risk to seniors of contracting COVID-19 or other viruses.
+The ideal way to keep seniors safe at home, however, is by partnering with Nightingale Homecare.
+As the top providers of Phoenix care at home, our professional caregivers are trained and experienced in safety procedures to reduce the risk to seniors of contracting COVID-19 or other viruses.
 Let us take care of running errands such as grocery shopping for a senior you love!
-Contact us any time at (602) 504-1555 to learn more.
+Contact us any time at (602) 504-1555 to learn more about our trusted home care services in Phoenix and the surrounding areas .

 Mature couple in warrior yoga position.
 Side view.
 Horizontal.